 Are you headed to Belarus?
 Roman Zhyvitski of Visit-Belarus shares the top ten Belarusian food dishes that you should try during your visit.

-Did you know that Belarus is the last European dictatorship, has several famous sports figures and hosted the 2014 Ice Hockey World Championship in capital city Minsk?
+Did you know that Belarus is the last European dictatorship, has several famous sports figures and hosted the 2014 Ice Hockey World Championship in the capital city Minsk?
 Did you know that Belarus has great cuisine too?